Economy of Second Life: Acts of Linden

-Recent Linden Acts of greater economic import include the banning of wagering on games of random chance or on real-life sporting events with L$.
-As soon as the rule change was announced, gaming regions were given a few days to close.
+Linden Acts of greater economic import include the banning of wagering on games of random chance or on real-life sporting events with L$.
 Gaming region owners and game scripters either found other avenues of business or ceased operations.
 The fallout of this was the largest Linden Dollar bank in SL, Ginko Financial, which had its Linden Dollar ATMs in most major gaming regions, saw its reserves drained completely within hours, and was never able to catch up with Linden Dollar withdrawal requests, which eventually amounted to ±55 million out of deposits of ±180 million.
 Ginko's assets were primarily invested in either things of poor to no liquidity, or virtual securities that were then trading at significantly under their purchase price.

 In the second quarter of 2008, Linden Lab increased the amount of land it supplied daily, which lowered prices "from a bottom of 8.5 lindens to 7.5 lindens a meter overnight."

 Shortly after these events, Linden Lab began collecting the value-added tax (VAT) from customers who live in the European Union (aside from those customers who have a VAT ID which exempts them from the tax).
 This is applied to membership, land purchase, and land maintenance fees paid in real world currency (e.g., the euro) by European members to Linden Lab.
 Previously, Linden Lab had absorbed the cost of the VAT.
 Linden Lab did not attempt to collect any VAT which might theoretically be applicable to Linden $ transactions between individual Second Life residents.
 When VAT charging on fees began, there was discussion among Europeans about leaving SL, or else transferring their lands to American partners, or getting into lines of work that do not involve fees paid to Linden Lab in euros.
-American Land Barons were in a position to offer tax shelters to Europeans (although in theory the European users could still owe VAT on cash transfers to or from their US partners.)
+American land barons were in a position to offer tax shelters to Europeans (although in theory the European users could still owe VAT on cash transfers to or from their US partners.)